There are two types of PVD:

 Is peripheral artery disease dangerous?

 Yes.
 In PAD, fatty deposits build up in the inner lining of artery walls.
 These blockages restrict blood flow, mainly in arteries leading to the kidneys, stomach, arms, legs and feet.
 Left untreated, PAD can lead to gangrene and amputation of limbs.
-Most patients with PAD have a higher risk of death from stroke and heart attack.
+If the blockage occurs in a carotid artery, it can cause a stroke.
+Most patients with PAD have a higher risk of death from heart attack and stroke.

 What are the symptoms?